ngs-lang/ngs/doc/ngslang.1.md

 	a = "ok"
 	# 'a' had value of one type and then value of another type

 NGS is a "strongly typed" language: values are not implicitly converted to unrelated types.
-This makes the language more verbose but prevents some bugs.
+This makes the language more verbose in some cases but helps catch certain type of bugs earlier.

 	echo(1+"2")
 	# ...
 Exception of type MethodNotFound occured ...